vivekmahajan380/DotNetCoreAPI_Using_RedisCache/README.md

       `"RedisConnectionString" :  "localhost:6300"`

-      #### `[Please note] You can run Redis in any of the way: In your local machine, inside Docker container or you can use Azure Redis cache instance as well and update the             path accordingly.`
+      #### `[Please note] You can run Redis server in any of the way: In your local machine, inside Docker container or you can use Azure Redis cache instance as well.`

  4. Example uses one API Endpoint to get user data.
 While fecthing data if data exists in Cache it feches data from Cache else fecthes from Database.